Introduction

 At a glance

 Following is a high-level block diagram with an emphasis on supported frontend and backend APIs, and the capability to scale-out horizontally.
-The picture also tries to make the point that AIS aggregates an arbitrary numbers of storage servers (“targets”) with local or locally accessible drives, whereby each drive is formatted with a local filesystem of choice (e.g., xfs or zfs).
+The picture also tries to make the point that AIS aggregates an arbitrary number of storage servers (targets) with local or locally accessible drives, whereby each drive is formatted with a local filesystem of choice (e.g., xfs or zfs).

 At-a-Glance

-In any aistore cluster, there are two kinds of nodes: proxies (a.k.a. gateways) and storage nodes (targets):
+In any AIS cluster, there are two kinds of nodes: proxies (a.k.a. gateways) and targets (storage nodes):

 Proxies and Targets